openservicemesh/osm/docs/development_guide.md

     - `certificate/` - contains multiple implementations of 1st and 3rd party certificate issuers, as well as PEM and x509 certificate management tools
         - `providers/` -
           - `keyvault/` - implements integration with Azure Key Vault
-          - `vault/` - implements integration with Hashcorp Vault
+          - `vault/` - implements integration with Hashicorp Vault
           - `tresor/` - OSM native certificate issuer
     - `debugger/` - web server and tools used to debug the service mesh and the controller
     - `endpoint/` - Endpoints are components capable of introspecting the participating compute platforms; these retrieve the IP addresses of the compute backing the services in the mesh.
 This directory contains integrations with supported compute providers.